Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Jack holds an Upper Second-Class Honours degree in Law from the University of Exeter, and recently completed his LPC LLM in Professional Legal Practice achieving a Distinction.

 During his time at university, Jack volunteered at the University of Exeter Access to Justice Clinic - a pro bono legal advice centre which provides legal support to the local community.
 He is also listed as part of the 'Pathways to Law Alumni', a charity dedicated to supporting students from underrepresented backgrounds in pursuing higher education and careers in law.
-Jack is very passionate about promoting diversity and inclusion across the legal field, and he endeavours to continue this passion whilst working at Tozers.
+Jack is very passionate about promoting diversity and inclusion across the legal field and endeavours to continue this passion whilst working at Tozers.
+He is particularly excited to be involved with Tozers’ ED&I Network, which focuses on promoting and fostering a more inclusive and equitable environment for our colleagues and clients alike.

 Outside of the office, Jack enjoys travelling, spending quality time with family and friends, and is a keen gym goer.